Navigating a Colonoscopy with Diabetes: Advice and Guidance

 By Cheryl Alkon

-This critical test can prevent you from developing cancer – which is particularly important for people with diabetes.
+This test can prevent you from developing cancer – which is particularly important for those with diabetes.
 A 2015 study found that people with type 2 diabetes were at a slightly higher risk for developing colorectal cancer, and this risk increased for people who also had obesity for four years or more.

 The Centers for Disease Control and Prevention recommends adults between the ages of 50 and 75 get regular colonoscopies, and then as recommended by your healthcare professional for people over the age of 75.
 Colonoscopies can be done earlier in life if you have a family history of colorectal cancer, or you experience symptoms such as stomach pain, ongoing constipation or diarrhea, or bleeding from your behind.
 It’s possible that your healthcare team may suggest other tests for colorectal screening – learn more about these here.